AstroAnasTariq/BankingApp/README.md

 # Basic Banking App #
-Users can transfer money to one another, and each transaction updates the balance in each party's bank account, and you can show all Transactions history Record.
+Users can transfer money to one another, and each transaction updates the balance in each party's bank account, you can show all Transaction History Records.
-A project built for GRIP intern program at **The Sparks Foundations**
+A project built for the GRIP intern program at **The Sparks Foundations**

 ## Built With ##
 * **Android Studio** - Default IDE used to build android apps.